First circle of mentors

 - Take part in one of the Graduate Campus workshops.

 - Once you've attended a Career Café, ask the Graduate Campus to arrange a personal appointment with our career development specialist (email@example.com).

 - Women at the early stages of their academic career can get support through the UNIL Equal Opportunities Office (e.g. PROWD programme) and participate in the mentoring programme Réseau romand de mentoring pour femmes.

-- The UNIL Grant Office can provide advice on funding opportunities
+- The UNIL Research support can provide advice on funding opportunities.